mikolalysenko/tile-mip-map/README.md

 Constructs a mip pyramid for the given tile map

 * `tilemap` is a 5d array where the first two dimenions are the number of tiles, the next two are the width of each tile, and the last dimension is the number of channels.
-* `pad` a flag which if set pads each texture by 1/2 on each side
+* `pad` the number of times to pad each tile by.  default 1x

 **Returns** A list of mip pyramids.